Moduli spaces of semiorthogonal decompositions in families: Introduction

 \subsection{Relation to earlier works}

-To explain the motivation behind our results, let us describe the history of similar results for the easiest semiorthogonal decompositions: full exceptional collections.
-Here all the subcategories are equivalent to~$\derived^\bounded(\bfk)$.
-The deformation theory of exceptional objects goes back a long way, as it already provided the intuition and inspiration for the results in \cite{MR1230966}, using the expectation that exceptional objects uniquely lift to deformations.
+The easiest semiorthogonal decompositions are those induced by full exceptional collections.
+All the subcategories are then equivalent to~$\derived^\bounded(\bfk)$.
+The deformation theory of exceptional objects goes back a long way: it provided the intuition and inspiration for the results in \cite{MR1230966}, using the expectation that exceptional objects uniquely lift to deformations.
 This intuition was made precise for infinitesimal deformations of abelian categories (and their derived categories) in \cite{MR2175388}, and for formal deformations of abelian categories (and their derived categories) in \cite{MR3050709}.
-In a strictly geometric context these liftability results are explained by the deformation theory results in \cite{Inaba,Lieblich1}.

-More recently, in \cite[Theorem~1.1]{1805.04050v4} and \cite{galkin-shinder-exceptional} it was shown that for smooth and proper families~$\cX\to U$, the existence of a full exceptional collection in a closed fibre extends to the existence of a full exceptional collection in an \'etale neighbourhood.
+In a strictly geometric context these liftability results are explained by the deformation theory results in \cite{MR1966840,MR2177199}.
+More recently, in \cite[Theorem~3.5]{1805.04050v4} (see \Cref{remark:hu-comparison}) and \cite{galkin-shinder-exceptional} it was shown that \'etale-locally in a family one can extend exceptional collections. \Cref{theorem:geometric-deformation} is a generalisation of this property to semiorthogonal decompositions.

-Theorem \ref{thm:algebraic_space_intro} (and its variants discussed below) generalise these results to the case of a semiorthogonal decomposition whose components are \emph{not} necessarily built up of exceptional objects.
-The main reason for the extra level of complexity in the proofs is that we are no longer lifting exceptional \emph{objects} in the derived category itself.
-Rather, we will encode semiorthogonal decompositions using triangles in the derived category of the product, and need to lift morphisms instead of just objects.
-For this we have developed a deformation of morphisms in Appendix~\ref{appendix} (joint with Wendy Lowen), similar to but different from the one in \cite{MR2175388}, as we do not fix a lift of the domain of the morphism.
-This is a far-generalisation of the deformation theory of Quot functors (see, say, \cite{fga}) and stable pairs (\cite{MR1338417}), and hence would be of independent interest.